midtownrobotics/java-learning/lessons/github_lesson.md

 #### add/rm

 The "add" command tells git that we want to add the given files/changes to the current branch and keep track of them.
-You can use `git add <filename>` replacing the name of the file in question, or `git add .` will add all files. `rm` will remove files from the current branch.
+You can use `git add <filename>`, or `git add .` will add all files. `rm` will remove files from the current branch.

 Example: `git add Car.java`